Sofia Pride

-In 1992 BGO Gemini, the up until then biggest gay non-profit organization in Bulgaria, was founded, giving gay people some representation and visibility.
-It ceased operations in 2009.
+In 1992, BGO Gemini was founded, giving gay people some representation and visibility.
+It was the largest pro-LGBT non-profit organization in Bulgaria, until it ceased operations in 2009.
 The main LGBT rights organization in Bulgaria right now is "Action" ("Действие" in Bulgarian).
 The non-profit has over 4500 fans on Facebook as of January 2017.

 Since 2012 the Sofia Pride is organized by a committee consisting of volunteers and independent NGOs.
 The administrative face of the event is Bilitis Resource Center Foundation.